-The term for alcoholic fermentation at the winemaking previously referred to the apparent "cooking" or "foaming" in the grape, Fermentation is the microbial degradation of organic matter without the involvement of external electron acceptors such as oxygen ( anaerobically ) understood for the purpose of energy production.
-Degradation of organic substances can, however, basically also with the inclusion of oxygen ( aerobic ) occur.
-For example, at the acetic fermentation Oxygen consumes, so this is in the scientific sense as described above no fermentation.
+The term for alcoholic fermentation in the winemaking previously referred to the apparent "cooking" or "foaming" in the grape, Fermentation is the microbial degradation of organic matter without the inclusion of external electron acceptors such as oxygen ( anaerobically ) understood for the purpose of energy production.
+Organic substances can also be broken down with the inclusion of oxygen ( aerobic ) occur.
+For example, the acetic fermentation Oxygen is consumed, which is why it is not a fermentation in the scientific sense as described at the beginning.
 The term fermentation however, in German is an umbrella term for aerobic and anaerobic processes.
-This often leads to confusion because in other languages "fermentation" is used for alcoholic fermentation or there is no separate term for it.
+This often leads to confusion because "fermentation" is used for alcoholic fermentation in other languages or because there is no separate term for it.

-The process has long been considered a natural decay.
-The influence of air (even when the oxygen was already discovered) was ignored.
-Therefore, the processes in the conversion of must into wine, of wort in beer and of wine in vinegar called fermentation.
+The process was long thought to be natural decay.
+The influence of air (even when oxygen was already discovered) was ignored.
+This is why the processes involved in converting must into wine, seasoning into beer and wine into vinegar called fermentation.
 The participation of microorganisms was by Louis Pasteur (1822-1895) recognized in 1857.
-Fermentation occurs everywhere spontaneous where at an optimum temperature between 18 and 27 ° C yeast come into contact with aqueous sugar solutions.
-As a rule these are fruit juices, but other substances dissolved or added in water, such as cereals (barley, wheat, maize, rice) can also be used in the production of beer or other sugary substances such as potatoes.
+Fermentation occurs everywhere spontaneous, where at an optimal temperature between 18 and 27 ° C yeast come into contact with aqueous sugar solutions.
+These are usually fruit juices, but other substances dissolved or added to water, such as cereals (barley, wheat, corn, rice), can also be used in the production of beer or other sugary substances such as potatoes.

-The fermentation at Wine today is usually temperature controlled in stainless steel tanks, which is done in larger companies by means of computer use.
+The fermentation at Wine is mostly temperature controlled in stainless steel tanks In larger companies this is also done using computers.
 But also one barrel fermentation is used by many producers.
-For an optimal fermentation is previously a corresponding must treatment Fermentation is the enzymatic degradation of organic matter in anaerobic Environment, that is in the absence of oxygen, In the presence of higher concentration glucose (Grape sugar) in the grape but also in the presence of oxygen, ie in aerobic environment alcohol be formed.
-This is also known as the English biochemist Herbert Grace Crabtree Crabtree effect (or Pasteur effect).
-An aerobic environment with oxidative Processes is also in the production of certain wines such as port wine and sherry common.
+For an optimal fermentation is a corresponding one beforehand must treatment Fermentation is the enzymatic breakdown of organic matter in anaerobic Environment, that is, in the absence of oxygen, If there is a higher concentration glucose (Dextrose) in grape can also in the presence of oxygen, ie in aerobic environment alcohol be formed.
+According to the English biochemist Herbert Grace Crabtree, this is also called Crabtree effect (or pasteur effect).
+An aerobic environment with oxidative Processes is also like in the production of certain wines port wine and sherry common.

 The yeasts play a crucial role in fermentation.
-After this Press multiply in the grape Rapidly through sprouting and division.
-Towards the end, 50 to 200 billion yeast cells are contained per liter of wine.
-The biochemical processes are contained in the yeasts enzymes controlled; for the fermentation is the Zymase complex responsible.
-Natural or wild yeast are to a large extent in the vineyard and elsewhere (air) available and get with the grapes in the cellar.
-Through this, the fermentation can also be triggered completely independently, which used to be the usual practice.
-In this case one speaks of spontaneous fermentation, However, this is far harder to control, but is becoming increasingly associated with Organic viticulture in the production of Biowein prefers.
+After this Press multiply in grape frenziedly fast through sprout and division.
+Towards the end there are 50 to 200 billion yeast cells per liter of wine.
+The biochemical processes are contained in the yeast enzymes controlled; for fermentation is the Zymase complex responsible.
+Natural or wild yeasts are widely available in the vineyard and elsewhere (air) and reach the cellar with the grapes.
+Through this, the fermentation can also be triggered completely independently, which was previously the custom.
+In this case one speaks of spontaneous fermentation, However, this is far more difficult to control, but is becoming increasingly particularly associated with Organic viticulture in the generation of Biowein prefers.

-In the grapes or grape must, the simple sugars are at the beginning of the fermentation glucose and fructose approximately in equal parts.
-You will be 90% in ethanol and carbon dioxide converted in the ratio 51:49, whereby this happens faster with the glucose.
+At the beginning of fermentation, the simple sugars are in the grapes or in the grape must glucose and fructose roughly equally.
+You will be 90% in ethanol and carbon dioxide converted in a ratio of 51:49, which is faster with glucose.
 Two molecules of ethanol and carbon dioxide are formed from one molecule of fructose or glucose.
-As by-products arise aldehydes. ester. glycerin. methanol.
-Succinic acid. acetic acid. lactic acid. sulphurous acid. citric acid and higher alcohols or. fusel oil, as well as energy in the form of heat.
-Therefore, the actual alcohol yield (ethanol) is not 51% but only 47 to 48%.
-As a rule of thumb, 10 g sugar per 1,000 g must yield 0.66% vol alcohol.
+Arise as by-products aldehydes. ester. glycerin. methanol.
+Succinic acid. acetic acid. lactic acid. sulphurous acid. citric acid and higher alcohols respectively. fusel oil, as well as energy in the form of heat.
+Therefore the actual alcohol yield (ethanol) is not 51%, but only 47 to 48%.
+As a rule of thumb, 10 g of sugar per 1,000 g of must produce 0.66% vol alcohol.

-The carbon dioxide gives about fifty times the volume of the must and collects at the bottom because it is heavier than air (relative density 1.52).
-Therefore, there is danger of suffocation in the fermentation cellar and, despite knowing this fact, some deaths happen every year.
-The former often common candles sample with which the oxygen content of the air should be checked is unsuitable and life-threatening.
-Also the derivation over earlier usual Gärgitter can be dangerous if the fermentation space is lower than the basement entrance.
-Today, the carbon dioxide is sucked through exhausters (ventilators) and led into the open or used in large wineries.
-To a small extent, the carbon dioxide is bound in the wine, thereby creating real carbonic acid, In the production of sparkling wine is as fine as possible bubbles or high Perlfähigkeit primary goal.
+The carbon dioxide is about fifty times the volume of the must and collects on the ground because it is heavier than air (relative density 1.52).
+There is therefore a risk of suffocation in the fermentation cellar and despite knowledge of this fact, some deaths occur every year.
+The one that used to be common candles sample, with which the oxygen content of the air should be checked, is unsuitable and life-threatening.
+Also the derivation over the usual ones Gärgitter can be dangerous if the fermentation room is lower than the cellar entrance.
+Today, the carbon dioxide is extracted via exhaust doors (ventilators) and taken outside or also used in large wineries.
+To a small extent, the carbon dioxide is bound in the wine, which also creates real ones carbonic acid, In the manufacture of sparkling wine is as fine as possible or high bubbles Perlfähigkeit primary goal.

 An important criterion is the fermentation temperature .
-At higher temperatures the fermentation is stormy, at lower temperatures it is slow.
-The optimal temperature for the propagation of yeasts is 25 ° Celsius.
-The "right" fermentation temperature depends on the desired type of wine.
-The warmer the fermented, the more flavors and alcohol are lost, but more glycerin educated.
-It also ensures a safe fermentation with the result of a dry wine.
-It should be noted that in larger containers, the must warms more (600 liter container to 22 ° C, 7,000 liter container to 33 ° C).
-As preparation, the pre-clarified must is brought to a starting temperature of about 15 to 18 ° Celsius.
-Of one especially when White wine usual cold fermentation Special cold fermentation yeasts are used at temperatures of 10 to 15 ° Celsius.
+Fermentation is stormy at higher temperatures and slow at lower temperatures.
+The optimal temperature for the multiplication of the yeast is 25 ° Celsius.
+The "correct" fermentation temperature depends on the desired type of wine.
+The warmer it is fermented, the more flavors and alcohol are lost, but more among other things glycerin educated.
+It also ensures safe fermentation with the result of a dry wine.
+It should be noted that the must warms up more in larger containers (600 liter containers up to 22 ° C, 7,000 liter containers up to 33 ° C).
+In preparation, the pre-clarified must is brought to a starting temperature of around 15 to 18 ° Celsius.
+From one especially to White wine usual cold fermentation Using special cold proofing yeasts one speaks at temperatures from 10 to 15 ° Celsius.

-At the red wine usual maceration higher temperatures are required, which are between 25 and 30 ° Celsius.
-At too high fermentation temperatures from 35 ° Celsius can it to Versieden come, what the vinegar sting and spoil the wine.
-To maintain the desired temperatures, cooling is required.
-This is often used today with cool and heatable fermenters automatically controlled by computer.
+At the at red wine usual maceration higher temperatures are required, which are between 25 and 30 ° Celsius.
+If the fermentation temperature is too high from 35 ° Celsius, Versieden come what the vinegar sting and can spoil the wine.
+Cooling is required to maintain the desired temperatures.
+This is often done with cool and heatable fermenters automatically controlled by computer.
 These are mostly out stainless steel or ceramics.
-The fermentation period is between eight days to six weeks, depending on temperature, yeast and wine type.
-For special wines such.
-B. Vin Santo, this can take months.
-For an optimal fermentation process will also Gäraktivatoren added.
+The fermentation time is between eight days and six weeks, depending on the temperature, yeast and type of wine.
+For special wines such as B. Vin Santo, it can take months.
+For an optimal fermentation process , too Gäraktivatoren added.

 The fermentation takes place in three phases.
-In the Angärphase the sprouting and propagation of the yeast take place, where already carbon dioxide is formed.
-This is followed by the stormy fermentation (French bouillage), which is characterized by strong yeast propagation, carbon dioxide formation and heat generation; the must can literally simmer.
-In the quiet Nachgärphase the last sugar residues are reduced and thereby valuable flavor and flavorings educated.
-Do you want a specific one residual sugar must receive, at this time the fermentation clocked become.
+During the fermentation phase , the yeast sprouts and multiplies, whereby carbon dioxide is already formed.
+This is followed by stormy fermentation (French bouillage), which is characterized by a large increase in yeast, carbon dioxide formation and heat development; the must can literally simmer.
+In the quiet post-fermentation phase , the last sugar residues are broken down and valuable taste and flavorings educated.
+Do you want a specific one residual sugar must undergo fermentation at this point clocked become.
 This is done either by cooling down to minus 3 to 2 ° C, by adding sulfur, by short-term heating to 75 ° C or by certain wines Spriten (Addition of pure alcohol).
-Depending on the cellar temperature, must temperature or sugar concentration, the yeasts can stop work early.
+Depending on the cellar temperature, must temperature or sugar concentration, the yeasts can stop working early.
 An unwanted end of fermentation ( getting stuck ) is one of the most common Gärfehler,

-The fermentation ends when the sugar is almost completely transformed, then the yeasts have no more food.
-The second major reason is when the conditions have reached a hostile status for the yeasts, that is, for example, the alcohol content.
-A complete fermentation of sugar is not possible in a natural way, it remains even with completely dry wines developed a certain amount of residual sugar in the wine.
-The dead yeasts combine with other substances than Trub at the bottom of the fermentation tank.
-Now it must be decided whether the most common in red wine preparation malolactic fermentation (BSA = malolactic fermentation) takes place or should be approved.
+The fermentation ends when the sugar is almost completely converted, then the yeast has no more food.
+The second main reason is when the conditions have reached a hostile status for the yeasts, for example the alcohol content.
+A complete fermentation of the sugar is not possible in a natural way, however, even with completely dry aged wines, a certain amount of residual sugar remains in the wine.
+The dead yeasts together with other substances than Trub from the bottom of the fermenter.
+Now it has to be decided whether the most common one for making red wine malolactic fermentation (BSA = biological acid degradation) takes place or should be approved.

-If the acid in the wine is to be retained (which may be useful in warmer areas), this is prevented by removing the necessary proteins.
-The question of whether acid should be added or broken down, there is ever growing zone or country-specific different legal provisions (see under leavening and deacidification ).
-After fermentation is completed, the wine is left on the yeast for some time to give it more flavor and fullness, as well as carbonation.
-This is called as lees (French sur lie = camps on the lees or. whole yeast ).
+If the acid is to be retained in the wine (which can make sense in warmer regions), this is prevented by removing the necessary proteins.
+There is ever a question of whether acid should be added or broken down growing zone or country-specific different legal provisions (see under leavening and deacidification ).
+After fermentation is complete, the wine is left on the lees for a longer period for certain types of wine in order to give it more taste and fullness and also carbonation.
+This is known as lees (French: sur lie = storage on the lees respectively. whole yeast ).

-In recent decades, many forms of fermentation have been developed.
-The main goal is an intense one extraction That is, to get as many colors and flavors as possible from the grapes.
+Various forms of fermentation have been developed in recent decades.
+The main goal is an intense one extraction, that means getting as many colors and flavors out of the grapes.
 There are a myriad of techniques and procedures:

-From the amount of remaining after fermentation residual sugar in wine, the wine-defined defined flavors arise; see below sugar content, Complete listings of the numerous cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+From the amount left over after fermentation residual sugar in the wine there are the tastes defined by wine law; see under sugar content, Complete lists of the numerous cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,